-CBC/SRC, also known as Canadian Broadcasting Company, CBC, Societe Radio-Canada, SRC, or Canadian Broadcasting Corporation, is a state-owned entity headquartered in Canada.
+CBC/SRC, also known as the Canadian Broadcasting Corporation and Société Radio-Canada, and branded CBC/Radio-Canada, is a state-owned entity headquartered in Canada.
 Founded in 1936, the company operates with an estimated 6,680 employees and reported $1.5 billion in revenue as of 2024.
-It functions as a Tier 1 media tech buyer.
-As the Canadian public service broadcaster, it specializes in broadcast television and radio.
+As a tier 1 media tech buyer, it functions as the Canadian public service broadcaster, primarily offering broadcast television and radio services.

 2024 Revenue